bntre/visual-lambda/README.md

-<sub>The project has been moved from https://code.google.com/archive/p/visual-lambda/ and from https://bitbucket.org/bntr/visual-lambda as well.</sub>
+<sub>The project has been moved from https://code.google.com/archive/p/visual-lambda/<br/>and from https://bitbucket.org/bntr/visual-lambda as well.</sub>

 # Visual Lambda Calculus